naveenragur/tsunami-surrogates/surrogates/README.md

 ```
 This will create a conda environment named with all the required packages.

-### Files and Example to Run Nearshore Surrogate for Rikuzentakata
+### Files and example to Run Nearshore Surrogate for Rikuzentakata

 **Working Directory:** `/surrogates/TS/_riku_6042`